KittyGiraudel/site/_posts/2020-12-08-a11y-advent-alternative-text-to-images.md

 - When the text would just repeat surrounding text, such as the image of an article tile or an icon within a link containing text.
 - When the image is part of a repeated list, such as users’ profile picture in a feed or a chat conversation.

 That’s the main gist.
-Images are a critical part of the web—we have to appreciate that not everyone can perceive them the same way, and that’s why it’s critical to describe them properly.
+Images are a critical part of the web — we have to appreciate that not everyone can perceive them the same way, and that’s why it’s critical to describe them properly.